caue-paiva/caue-paiva/README.md

 [Organization link and repos](https://github.com/TaCertoIssoAI)

 An end-to-end AI platform that fights misinformation where it spreads: inside WhatsApp.
 It uses LLMs with retrieval-augmented generation to fact-check messages with evidence-grounded, source-cited outputs, plus an analytics layer to study misinformation trends at scale.
-The platform also classifies content into structured topic hierarchies using semantic embeddings for better exploration and monitoring.
+The platform also classifies content into structured topic hierarchies using semantic embeddings for better exploration and monitoring, you can access the Data Analytics platform at https://tacertoissoai.com.br.

 The project earned national recognition as a **Top 3 winner out of 173 projects** in the AI4Good program, with a funded invitation to **present the project at MIT and Harvard**.
+The project currently counts with around **10k distinct users and over 15k verified messages** on WhatsApp.

 <img align="center" alt="Caue-foto-ta-certo-isso-ai" src="https://avatars.githubusercontent.com/u/244182076?s=400&u=e0b134d71e567667035933cfff8f2d1f36bad892&v=4">